fatyogi/epever-upower-tracer/README.md

 Grafana Dashboard
 --------------------
 Some very basic knowledge of InfluxDB and Grafana is assumed here.
 Please read the documentation for Grafana and Influx to make sure you understand how things fit together.
-In essense, InfluxDB stores values take out of the controller by the Loggers, and Grafana queries the InfluxDB to display these values in a format you choose over time.
+In essense, InfluxDB stores values taken out of the controller by the Loggers, and Grafana queries the InfluxDB to display these historical values in a format you choose.
+If you logger is ran every minute - then expect the graphs being up to a minute out of date.

 ![Img](grafana/AC_DC_SolarDashboard.png)
 The [grafana/](grafana/) folder contains the dashboard(s) to monitor realtime and historical solar charging data.